Ernest Tidyman

 Ernest Ralph Tidyman (January 1, 1928 – July 14, 1984) was an American author and screenwriter, best known for his novels featuring the African-American detective John Shaft.
-He also co-wrote the screenplay for the film version of Shaft with John D. F. Black in 1971.

 His screenplay for The French Connection garnered him an Academy Award for Best Adapted Screenplay, as well as a Golden Globe Award, a Writers Guild of America Award, and an Edgar Award.
+In 1971, he also co-wrote the screenplay for the film version of Shaft with John D. F. Black.

 Early life

 Tidyman was born in Cleveland, Ohio, the son of Kathryn (Kascsak) and Benjamin Ralph Tidyman, a crime reporter for The Plain Dealer.
 He was of Hungarian and British descent.
-He began his career as a copyboy in Cleveland when he was 14, having dropped out of school in grade seven.
+He began his career as a copyboy in Cleveland when he was 14 years old, having dropped out of school in grade seven.

-Tidyman enlisted in the U.S. Army in 1946 serving in public relations.
-He worked as a journalist and crime reporter for the next two decades in a number of cities, including a stint as editor of Diners Club magazine, and writing for The New York Times (1960–66), The New York Post (1957–60), male magazines and black newspapers.
+Tidyman enlisted in the U.S. Army in 1946, serving in public relations.
+He worked as a journalist and crime reporter for the next two decades in a number of cities, including a stint as editor of Diners Club magazine, and writing for The New York Times (1960–66), New York Post (1957–60), male magazines and black newspapers.
 In 1968 he wrote his first novel, Flower Power about hippies.
 He then decided to write about a black detective, Shaft.

 Career

 Shaft and French Connection

 He later said about writing Shaft, "Reading black fiction, you see that the central figure is either super hero or super victim, as in [William] Styron's book.
 The blacks I knew were smart and sophisticated, and I thought, what about a black hero who thinks of himself as a human being, but who uses his black rage as one of his resources, along with intelligence and courage."

 His novel Shaft was read by Philip d'Antoni, who hired him to write The French Connection.

-"We think he has the potential to be a better than average thriller writer", said director William Friedkin.
-"He writes people so that an audience can define characters quickly, but then complications begin to set in."
+According to that film's director, William Friedkin, "We think he has the potential to be a better than average thriller writer. [...]
+He writes people so that an audience can define characters quickly, but then complications begin to set in."
 Friedkin said he rewrote much of the script "But Tidyman's name will be first" on the credits.
 Friedkin's rewriting and credit grab annoyed Tidyman, who downplayed the director's contribution.

 The dual success of Shaft and French Connection made Tidyman one of the top screenwriters in the business.
 "Tidyman from a standing start suddenly looks like a one man resuscitator for the movie as public entertainment", wrote The Los Angeles Times.
 Tidyman was one of the few filmmakers to speak up for the much-maligned James T. Aubrey, president of MGM, who financed Shaft.
 "Nobody ever lied to me at MGM or told me they were going to do something they didn't do", he said.